-BUA 402 Marketing Analytics (3) Building upon probability theory and inferential statistics, this course provides an introduction to Marketing Analytics.
+BUA 402 Marketing Analytics

+Building upon probability theory and inferential statistics, this course provides an introduction to Marketing Analytics.
 Marketing analytics comprises the processes and technologies that enable marketers to evaluate the success of their marketing initiatives.
 Recommended: BUA 302 Modeling Methods or have comparable knowledge of the material in business statistics.

-BUA 403 Risk Analytics (3) Building upon probability theory and inferential statistics, this course provides an introduction to Risk Analytics.
+BUA 403 Risk Analytics

+Building upon probability theory and inferential statistics from Business Statistics courses, this course provides an introduction to Risk Analytics.
 Examples from Economics, Finance, Systems Engineering, and Supply Chain Management will show students how to implement risk models using some of the algorithms and methods that have been covered in the prior business statistics curriculum, and additional algorithms and methods will be introduced.
-Prerequisites: BUA 303 Advanced Modeling Methods or have comparable knowledge of the material in business statistics.
+Prerequisites: MAT 125; MAT 150 or ECO 225